ingig/code-narrator/docs/src/documentation/DocumentationGenerator.ts.md

 # DocumentationGenerator.ts

-This TypeScript file contains the `DocumentationGenerator` class, which is responsible for generating documentation files based on the contents of the `DocumentationCache`.
-The generator uses various plugins to process the documentation and writes the output to the specified file paths.
+This is a TypeScript code file that defines the `DocumentationGenerator` class.
+The class is responsible for generating documentation files based on the provided documents and configuration.
+It also supports the use of generator plugins to customize the documentation generation process.

 ## Usage

-To use the `DocumentationGenerator` class, you need to create an instance of the class and call the `make()` method.
-The method will generate documentation files based on the documents stored in the `DocumentationCache`.
+To use the `DocumentationGenerator` class, you need to import it and create an instance.
+You can then call the `make()` method to generate the documentation files.

 ```typescript
 import DocumentationGenerator from "./DocumentationGenerator";